shalu6801/Mobile_sales_visualization/README.md

 # Mobile_sales_visualization

-visualization of mobiles through Tableau with help of various charts.
+Visualization of mobiles through Tableau with help of various charts.